silverstripe/silverstripe-dynamodb/README.md

 Once these are in place, this module will configure DynamoDB and register that as the session handler.

 Before you can actually use this, you need to create a table in which to store the sessions.
 This can be done through the [AWS Console for Amazon DynamoDB](https://console.aws.amazon.com/dynamodb/home), or using the SDK.
+When creating the table, you should set the primary key to `id` of type `string`.

 ## Using DynamoDB outside of AWS